-As discussed in Section 4.3.1, the City has established a sound insulation program to address all noncompatible land uses within the 65 dB CNEL contour, to make them "compatible."
+As discussed in Section 4.3.1, the City has established a sound insulation program to address all non-compatible land uses within the CNEL 65 dB contour, to make them "compatible."
 It is impractical to adopt such an approach to address the awakenings caused by non-conforming operations.
-Nonconforming operations follow diverse flight paths and result in potential awakenings over extensive, highly populated geographic areas, as illustrated in Figures 7 and 8, for the January 27, 2012 "case study" discussed in Sections 1.2, 1.3, and 6.2 It is not possible to identify the specific dwelling units in which potential awakenings can occur, and they vary from operation-to-operation, night-to-night, and year-to-year.
+Non-conforming operations follow diverse flight paths and result in an estimated 18,000 awakenings per year within the designated ANSA.
+This estimate presumes that all the homes within the ANSA have already been sound insulated, and there is no practical means of improving the quality of sound insulation to eliminate interior levels that are loud enough to cause awakenings.